ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ## Flexible Information Encoding

-This specification allows the producer of the image to encode a range of information, though there are no constraints on how the image is to be consumed.
+This specification allows the **producer** of the image to encode a range of information, though there are no constraints on what a **consumer** of the image must do with it.

 The range of information goes from: